gslindenmeyer/Research_UFRGS/README.md

 # Research_UFRGS
-This is a work in progress research about boosting and an application to the Brazilian case.
+This is a work in progress research about boosting and its application to the Brazilian case.

 Author: Guilherme Schultz Lindenmeyer.